MakieOrg/Makie.jl/docs/examples/plotting_functions/scatter.md

 A `BezierPath` contains a vector of path commands, these are `MoveTo`, `LineTo`, `CurveTo`, `EllipticalArc` and `ClosePath`.

-Here is an example with a simple marker built from path elements.
+Here is an example with a simple arrow that is centered on its tip, built from path elements.

 \begin{examplefigure}{svg = true}
 ```julia